cbdaughety/DungeonCrawler/README.md

 The udpClient class will be your control panel, it will start by asking your name, after that just follow the on-screen instructions to play.

 Step six:
-Have fun with it! and thanks for playing!
+Have fun with it and thanks for playing!

+#Testing:
+Open your command/powershell window like in step two(part two) and type java dngTester. this will test all the possible outcomes.

 #Authors:
 David Summerfield